 - Reevaluate your provider: You may want to get new car insurance quotes from the top insurance companies in your area at least annually.
 If you have a life change such as moving or adding a teen to your car insurance policy, switching auto insurance providers could save you hundreds of dollars.

 - Adjust vehicle coverage: As your vehicle ages, you may not need certain coverage options, such as gap insurance.
 You should reevaluate your car insurance coverage every few years and discuss potential changes with your insurance professional.

 What is the best car insurance company?

-What factors can affect the cost of my car insurance in Houston?
+How can I lower my car insurance rates in Houston?

 - $100,000 bodily injury liability per person